 NSC 350 • Neuroscience Methods 3 Credits

 Principles and practice of neuroscience laboratory techniques.
-Laboratory and lecture experience are integrated to include introduction of histological, molecular, electrophysiological and computer-based neuroscience research.
+Laboratory and lecture experience are integrated to include an introduction to histological, molecular, electrophysiological, and computer-based neuroscience research.
 Collection of qualitative and quantitative data and data analysis.

 NSC 351 • Neuroscience Methods Lab 1 Credit